 Make a Gift to Save Swains Lockhouse

-Funding for the Rehabilitation of Swains Lockhouse is being raised from private donors by the C&O Canal Trust in the amount of $75,000.
+Funding for the Rehabilitation of Swains Lockhouse has been raised from private donors by the C&O Canal Trust in the amount of $75,000.
 Money is also being provided by the C&O Canal National Historical Park, Friends of Historic Great Falls Tavern, and the C&O Canal Association.
+We are now raising an additional $25,000 for furnishings for Swains Lockhouse.

 We welcome your financial support.
 Click the “Give Now” button and select “Swains Lockhouse” on the Gift Designation dropdown menu.Give Now